JamesVeug/InscyptionZergMod/README.md

   - Removed Fledgling
   - Added Sacrificial
   - Increased Blood from 1 to 2
+- Guardian
+    - Damage reduced from 4 to 2
+    - Added Snipe
+- Detector
+  - Added new art by General Spritz
+- Corrupter
+    - Renamed to Corruptor

 ### Fixes:
+- General
+  - Infester and queen sizes not 114x94
 - Viper
   - Correct Emission
 - Scourge